koushikvikram/koushikvikram.github.io/Product/cdh.md

 > *Where they conduct small research activities*
 > *In pursuit of a desired outcome*

+Goal: Infuse product team's everyday decisions with as much customer input as possible.

 ## Discovery vs Delivery

 Discovery: The work I do to decide what to build.